 Quotes from the vendor, ordering forms, registration forms, or other descriptive materials should be attached to the purchase requisition.

 Purchase requisitions should be sent to Sponsored Programs.
-A purchase order will be produced based
+A purchase order will be produced based upon the information submitted.

 Upon receipt of the goods, the recipient should determine if the goods or services are acceptable or unacceptable.
 If the order is acceptable and complete, please sign and return the receiving copy to SP office so payment can proceed.